 Self-control is also closely related to emotional regulation, like managing one's physical or emotional state.
 Physical activity is a safe and effective way to counter an activated limbic brain.

 What seems to be a simple game can help emphasize how important it is to control their bodies and even their emotions.
 Exercise also builds executive functioning skills and supports neurotransmitters.
 You only need music that can be paused and restarted frequently.
-Young children may find this game more enjoyable if they play with their siblings or parents.
+Young children may find this game more enjoyable if they play with their siblings or parents with whom they feel comfortable.

-It will further help them address the differences between emotional states and practice impulse control in different scenarios.
+It will further help them address the differences between emotional states and practice impulse control and strong emotional reactions in different scenarios.
 Additionally, this game improves their gross motor skills.
 It also teaches them to control their emotions and self-regulate as they switch from dancing to freezing.

 Play fast-tempo and slow songs and ask the players to increase or decrease their pace of movement accordingly.
 Doing so exposes a child to stimuli in a fun way.
 It is an excellent game for regulating big emotions.
 To control emotions, a child must react to external inputs and triggers, such as movement breaks.
 That's where this game can help.